LPGhatguy/postcss-sassy-import/README.md

 ## Configuration
 postcss-sassy-import takes in some configuration options and does some stuff with them.

+** Setting a list configuration here will add new options to the end of the list.
+To replace or remove existing values, add a plugin. **

 #### dedupe
 - `boolean`
 - default: `true`